gustafla/linux_demo/README.md

 This builds a `release/demo` which can be copied anywhere and won't need the rocket editor to run.

-:warning: **Please note that your system glibc version will prevent running the demo on older distro releases**
+:warning: **Please note: glibc version will prevent running the demo on older distro releases** :warning:

 For example: if you build a release build on an Arch Linux which has `glibc 2.37`, the demo cannot run on an Ubuntu 22.04 because it ships with `glibc 2.35`!

 To avoid this gotcha, you must build your release on the same (or possibly older) distribution release as the intended target platform (compo machine).
-One way to do that is to use a container system like docker or podman to build your release.
+One way to do that is to use a container system like docker or [podman](https://podman.io/) to build your release.

 Example run for `podman`, as your normal user:
 ```